stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 3. Make sure that the **yuv_filter.c** source is opened and visible in the information pane, and click on the **Directive** tab.

-4. Select function **yuv_scale** in the directives pane, right-click on it and select **Insert Directive...**
+4. Select function **yuv_scale** in the directives pane, right-click on it, and select **Insert Directive...**

-5. Click on the drop-down button of the Directive field.
+5. Click on the drop-down button of the *Directive* field.
 A pop-up menu shows up listing various directives.
 Select **INLINE** directive.

-6. In the Vivado HLS Directive Editor dialog box, click on the **off** option to turn off the automatic inlining.
-Make sure that the Directive File is selected as destination.
+6. In the *Vivado HLS Directive Editor* dialog box, click on the **off** option to turn off the automatic inlining.
+Make sure that the *Directive File* is selected as destination.
 Click **OK**.

    <p align="center">
    <img src ="./images/lab2/Figure11.png">